drupalprojects/bootstrap/starterkits/less/README.md

 ## Additional Setup {#setup}
-Download and extract the **latest** 3.x.x version of [Bootstrap Framework Source Files] into your new sub-theme.
-After it has been extracted, the folder should read `./subtheme/bootstrap`.
+Download and extract the **latest** 3.x.x version of [Bootstrap Framework Source Files] into the root your new sub-theme.
+After it has been extracted, the folder should be renamed (if needed) so it reads `./subtheme/bootstrap`.

 If for whatever reason you have an additional `bootstrap` folder wrapping the first `bootstrap` folder (e.g. `./subtheme/bootstrap/bootstrap`), remove the